 He was accused of participation in an illegal demonstration and other offences such as “explaining how to give first aid to protesters” and using his Blackberry to invite others to join him at the protest.

 Ali was tortured and forced to sign a false confession.
 This was the only evidence brought against him.
-He was sentenced to death by ‘crucifixion’, which in Saudi Arabia involves beheading and public display of the body.

 About Ali al-Nimr